-- 5.5.1 If it is not appropriate for a child to self-manage, a relevant member of staff will help to administer medicines and manage procedures for them (Appendix 8). - 5.5.2 Medicines will be administered in accordance with the instructions stated.
+- 5.5.1 If it is not appropriate for a child to self-manage, a relevant member of staff will help to administer medicines and manage procedures for them.
+Training will be made available for all staff through the National College (Appendix 7). - 5.5.2 Medicines will be administered in accordance with the instructions stated.
 Crushing tablets or opening capsules to aid administration will be avoided advice about alternative formulations can be sought from a GP.
 Prescription medicines will not be administered to anyone other than the pupil named on the label. - 5.5.3 If a child refuses to take medicine or carry out a necessary procedure staff will not force them to do so.
 Staff will then follow the procedure agreed in the IHCP and inform parents.
 This may trigger a review of the IHCP.
 If refusal to take medicine results in an emergency, the School's emergency procedures will be followed (section 6). - 5.5.4 If an administration error is made medical advice must be sought immediately.
 The pupil's parents and GP (even if advice is initially sought elsewhere) must be informed.
 An Incident Form must also be completed to enable a review into how the error occurred to take place.